newrelic/rusty-hog/README.md

 ```

 ## Allowlist JSON file format

-Scanners provide an allowlist feature.
-This allows you to specify a list of regular expressions for each pattern that
+You can provide an allowlist to each secret scanner.
+An allowlist lets you specify a list of regular expressions for each pattern that will be ignored by the secret scanner.

-will be ignored by the scanner.
-You can now optionally supply a list of regular expressions that are evaluated against
+You can also supply an optional list of regular expressions which are evaluated against the file path.
-the file path as well.

-The format for this allowlist file should be a single json object.
-Each key in the allowlist should match a key in the
+The format for this allowlist file should be a single JSON object.

-regex json, and the value can be one of two things:
+Each key in the allowlist should match a key in the Regex json.
+The value can be one of the following:
-1) An array of strings that are exceptions for that regex pattern.
-For example:
+- An array of strings that are exceptions for that Regex
-2) An object with at least one key (patterns) and optionally a second key (paths).
+- An object with at least one key (patterns) and optionally a second key (paths)

-In addition, you can specify the key `<GLOBAL>` which is evaluated against all patterns.
+In addition, you can specify the `<GLOBAL>` key, which is evaluated against all patterns.

 The following is the default allowlist included in all scans:
 ```json
 {
 	"Email address": {